liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Why was this change made?

 This change was made in order to implement model resource permissions for DDM templates, such as `VIEW`, `DELETE`, `PERMISSIONS`, and `UPDATE`.

 ---------------------------------------

-### Changed Usage of `liferay-ui:restore-entry` Taglib
+### Changed the Usage of the `liferay-ui:restore-entry` Tag
 - **Date:** 2015-Mar-01
 - **JIRA Ticket:** LPS-54106

 #### What changed?

-The usage of the taglib `liferay-ui:restore-entry` serves a different purpose now.
+The usage of the taglib tag `liferay-ui:restore-entry` serves a different purpose now.
 It renders the UI to restore elements from the Recycle Bin.

 #### Who is affected?

-This affects developers using the taglib `liferay-ui:restore-entry`.
+This affects developers using the tag `liferay-ui:restore-entry`.

 #### How should I update my code?

-You should replace the call to your taglib with the code listed below:
+You should replace your calls to the tag with code like the listing below:

     <aui:script use="liferay-restore-entry">
         new Liferay.RestoreEntry(